Malyn

 “Could be that, yeah.”

-Tyla had found the box of antibiotics and squinted at the back of it for several long seconds.
-“I can’t read.”
+Tyla had found the box of antibiotics and was squinting at the back of it, lips moving slightly.
+"I can't read."

-Tyla shot him a smile and patted him on the back to help with his cake inhalation.
-“I’ve been trying to learn, but of course there aren’t any resources that translate from Talan to English, so I’ve mostly been using things designed for young children who are learning to read and write for the first time.
-I know how to read and write the names of a number of common animals from your world, but this…” Tyla pointed to a word on the box.
+Tyla shot him a small smile.
+"I've been trying to learn, but of course there aren’t any resources that translate into Talan, so mostly I've been using things designed for young children learning to read for the first time.
+I know the written names of a number of common animals from your world, but this—" Tyla pointed to a word on the box.

 “Ah,” Tyla said.
 “I know numbers.
 It says take two, ah, orally…”